moo-man/WFRP4e-FoundryVTT/README.md

 ## Modules

+**Official**

+- [Core Module](https://foundryvtt.com/packages/wfrp4e-core/) - Adds the Core Rulebook support, all the compendium packs, tables, and features!

+- [Starter Set](https://foundryvtt.com/packages/wfrp4e-starter-set/) - Adds the Starter Set Adventure and Setting material.
+Explore Ubersreik in this fully integrated module!

+- [Rough Nights & Hard Days](https://foundryvtt.com/packages/wfrp4e-rnhd/) - Adds the 5 new and classic adventures, with fully detailed actors, items, and journal entries.
+Includes new features like a clock and gnome character generation

+- Enemy in Shadows coming soon!

+**Unofficial**

 - [Arcane Marks & Careers](https://github.com/moo-man/Arcane-Marks-Careers-FVTT) - I've made a module out of my [homebrew supplement](https://drive.google.com/file/d/1uTy2r0EDMdcISFqqyxeIOSadtzz-OTAg/view) which can also serve as an example for others to build off of.
 It includes a compendium pack of all the careers as well as tables to roll for marks.

 - [Forien's Armoury](https://github.com/Forien/foundryvtt-forien-armoury) - A comprehensive, all-in-one Armoury with tons of custom community made weapons, armour, ammunition and other trappings.